uw-echospace/group-website/content/authors/jgsachen/_index.md

 ---
 # Display name
-title: Aditya Krishna
+title: Josie Sachen

 # Username (this should match the folder name)
 authors:
-- adkris
+- jgsachen

 weight: 22